anebz/cloud/Accreditations/aws_developer_associate.md

 ## PaaS: Elastic beanstalk

-Deploy and scale web apps.
-Beanstalk takes care of provisioninig load balancers, security groups, launching EC2 instances, autoscaling groups, creating S3 buckets and dbs.
-It integrates with CloudWatch and CloudTrail and includes its own health dashboard.

-For deployment updates, it deploys to all hosts concurrently, in batches, and deploys the new version to a fresh group of instances before deleting the old instances.
-Deployments are immutable, the new versions use another instances, they don't touch the ones until now.
+Deploy and scale web apps, without provisioning underlying servers, LBs, security groups etc..
+If the on-premise application doesn't use Docker and can't seem to find a relevant environment in Beanstalk, use Packer to create a custom platform.

+> Deployment

+* All at once: quickest, reduced availability
+* Rolling: longer, no downtime and minimizes reduced availability. the app is deployed to your environment one batch of instances at a time.
+Most bandwidth is retained throughout the deployment.
+* Rolling with additional batch: even longer, no downtime, no reduced availability, bandwidth maintained.
+* Immutable: longest, no downtime, no reduced availability, new version is deployed to new instances, quick and safe rollback, automatic ASG launched to serve traffic to new version alongside the old version until the new instances pass health checks.
-Traffic splitting / canary testing: installs the new version on a new set of instances like an immutable deployment.
-Forwards a percentage of incoming client traffic to the new app version for a specified evaluation period.
-If the new instances are healthy, all traffic is sent to the new version.
-Rollback requires another rolling update.
+* Traffic splitting / canary testing: useful if you want to test the health of your new application version using a portion of incoming traffic, while keeping the rest of the traffic served by the old application version.

+> Launch

-If Beanstalk takes too long, use pre-baked AMIs to preload and prepackage dependencies instead of having to configure it at launch.
+* If launch takes too long: preload and prepackage dependencies in pre-baked AMIs instead of having to configure it at launch

-Elasticache should be defined in .ebextensions/, but RDS database should be referenced externally and reference through env variables.
-All the EBS config files should be under this folder with the .config extension.
-For cron jobs, include `cron.yaml`.

-By enabling log file rotation to S3 within the ELB configuration, developers can access the logs without logging into the app servers.

-If Beanstalk performs tasks that take a long time, they can be offloaded to a dedicated worker environment.
+* If Beanstalk performs tasks that take a long time: offload the tasks to a dedicated worker environment

+> Config

+* `.ebextensions/`, environment customization with configuration files
+  * Files must be YAML/JSON and have `.config` extension
+  * Define Load Balancers, Elasticache
+  * Docker containers are supported
+  * If the env must include custom software, create YAML with the required package names
+  * For RDS, reference externally and load with env variables

+Other configurations

+* For cron jobs, set up a worker environment and include `cron.yaml`
+* Access logs without logging into the app servers by enabling log file rotation to S3 within the ELB configuration
-To export a Beanstalk configuration to another account, create a saved configuration from acc1, download it to local.
+* To export a Beanstalk configuration to another account, create a saved configuration from acc1, download it to local.
 In acc2, upload it to S3 bucket and from Beanstalk console create the app from 'saved configurations'.

-If the on-premise application doesn't use Docker and can't seem to find a relevant environment in Beanstalk, use Packer to create a custom platform.

 ## Notifications